-The Regulator has approved an Electricity Licence Application Form (Version 5) to be completed by the person making an application to the Regulator for the issue of a licence to authorise the operation of generation, transmission, or distribution of electricity in Tasmania, or retail of electricity on the Bass Strait Islands (BSI).
+The Regulator has approved an Electricity Licence Application Form to be completed by the person making an application to the Regulator for the issue of a licence to authorise the operation of generation, transmission, or distribution of electricity in Tasmania, or retailing of electricity on the Bass Strait Islands (BSI).

-In accordance with Regulation 9 of the Electricity Supply Industry Regulations 2008, Licence Applicants are required to pay an application fee of 330 fee units.
+In accordance with Regulation 10 of the Electricity Supply Industry Regulations 2018, licence applicants are required to pay an application fee of 330 fee units.

 The value of a fee unit is adjusted each year in accordance with the Fee Units Act 1997.
 The value of a fee unit is available from Treasury's website.

 On 1 July 2012, the National Energy Customer Framework (NECF) was implemented in Tasmania.
 From that date, a person who wishes to retail electricity in any participating jurisdiction, which includes Tasmania (except for retailing on the BSI), will need to apply to the Australian Energy Regulator for a national retailer authorisation (or exemption).